Supriya0843/A_2/README.md

 # A_2

 # Intern DevOps App
-A simple web application built to demonstarte a basic DevOps workflow using GitHub, CI Pipeline, Docker and finally the Deployment.
+A simple web application built to demonstrate a basic DevOps workflow using GitHub, CI Pipeline, Docker and finally the Deployment.

 # Objective
 Building a small web application, automate testing with GitHub actions, containerizing it using Docker, and deploying it online using Render.